ilikepancakes-ink/gork/AUDIO_SETUP.md

 - `pydub>=0.25.1` - Audio processing library
 - `SpeechRecognition>=3.10.0` - Speech recognition library
 - `moviepy>=1.0.3` - Video processing library
-- `openai-whisper>=20231117` - OpenAI's Whisper model for transcription
+- `openai-whisper>=20231117` - OpenAI's Whisper model for transcription (CPU-only version)

+**Important**: This setup is optimized for VPS environments and does NOT require:
+- ❌ CUDA drivers
+- ❌ GPU support
+- ❌ Special hardware
+- ✅ Works on any CPU-only VPS!
+- `torch>=2.0.0` - PyTorch (CPU version is sufficient)
+- `torchaudio>=2.0.0` - Audio processing for PyTorch

+**Note**: CUDA/GPU drivers are NOT required!
+The bot works perfectly on CPU-only systems.

 ### 3. First Run